1 / 4

 What It Means

 Context is what separates a generic AI from your school's AI.
-For this Gem, context comes directly from your uploaded SPSA — no manual entry needed.
+For this Gem, context comes directly from the files in your knowledge base — no manual entry needed.
+The two files you uploaded do the heavy lifting:

 How It Works Here